Deepakmittal03/Advance-Hand-Tracking-AE/README.md

 **Neon Aura AR** is a futuristic browser-based Augmented Reality (AR) experience that uses real-time hand tracking to create immersive visual and audio interactions.

-This project leverages **MediaPipe Hands** and modern web technologies to transform hand gestures into dynamic neon effects, particles, and interactive animations — all running directly in the browser
+This project leverages **MediaPipe Hands** and modern web technologies to transform hand gestures into dynamic neon effects, particles, and interactive animations — all running directly in the browser.

 ---